enova/sidekiq-instrument/README.md

 You can schedule this however you see fit.
 A simple way is to use [sidekiq-scheduler][sidekiq-scheduler] to run it every N minutes.

 ## Development

+**Note:** Development requires Ruby 2.7.8 or higher.
+The recommended Ruby version is 3.3.

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.